-The Group's primary loan agreement with Nordea is subject to three covenants, which Glunz & Jensen must observe in order to maintain the loan, including financial covenants concerning the financial ratio "solvency" and the agreed level of EBITDA and debt leverage compared to EBITDA.
-During 2019/20 Glunz & Jensen did breach the EBITDA covenant based on the revised full year expectations communicated to the market on November 22nd, 2019.
-Nordea revised the letter of cooperation with Glunz & Jensen by January 14th, 2020 and the covenants were revised.
-Glunz & Jensen has complied with the revised covenants by March 31st, 2020.
-The budget for 2020/21 was presented to and accepted by the Group's main banker in May 2020 and a letter of cooperation for 2020/21 was received by Glunz & Jensen by May 7th, 2020.
+The Group's primary loan agreement with Nordea is subject to certain conditions and three covenants, which Glunz & Jensen must observe in order to maintain the loan, including financial covenants concerning the financial ratio "solvency" and the agreed level of EBITDA and loan to value covenants.
+During 2020/21 Glunz & Jensen did not breach any covenant.
+The budget for 2021/22 was presented to and accepted by the Group's main banker in May 2021 and a letter of cooperation for 2021/22 was received by Glunz & Jensen on May 20th, 2021.
+On this basis, Management considers the Group's funding for 2021/22 sufficient to be able to continue meeting its payment obligations and its obligations under the financing covenants during 2021/22.